Offshore Asset Protection Trust (OAPT)

 The offshore asset protection trust (OAPT) is an irrevocable trust.
 It is established according to international laws.
 It also has a trustee that is domiciled in a country foreign to the settlor.
-These trusts are most notably offered in the Cook Islands, Nevis and Belize, the Cook Islands being the most reputable and with the longest case law history.
+These trusts are most notably offered in the Cook Islands, Nevis and Belize; the Cook Islands being the most reputable and with the longest case law history.

 Most commonly, it works like this.
 First, a trust is established.
 Then an international LLC is established.
 The trust owns 100% of the LLC.
 The client is the settlor of the trust and the manager of the LLC.
 A bank account is opened in the name of the LLC.
 The client is the signatory on that bank account.
 When the “bad thing” happens and the trust assets are at risk the trustee steps in to protect you.
 The trust company can step in as manager of the LLC.
 At that point the trustee holds to positions: trustee of the trust and manager of the LLC.

 The bank account for assets inside the trust is established in a strong, safe bank.
 Moreover, we hold the funds the proper legal tools in a country that does not recognize foreign judgments.
 There are a multitude of very secure banks overseas.
 Do your research.
 If you investigate the reports on the banks rated by financial strength, you will find that of the top 50, only three are located in the USA.
 All of the US banks are on the bottom half of the list.
 In other words, there are much stronger banks located outside the US than within.